gogamarra/Automated-ELK-Stack/README.md

 ### Network Diagram (Post Deployment)
 ![Deployment Architecture](./diagrams/ElkArchitecture.jpg)

-### Deployment Files
+### Deployment Files Utilization
-The YAML and configuration files generated for this project were used to configure the network depicted in the above diagram.
-These files have been tested and used to generate a live ELK deployment on Azure.
+Implementation is managed from the Docker "Provisioner" container located within the "Jump-Box" VM, previously setup for SSH remote login with secure key.
+Instructions within YAML files, otherwise known as "playbooks" and configuration and host files needed to properly target VMs were used to configure the network depicted in the above diagram.
+These files have been tested and successfully generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the **PLAYBOOK** file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, selected playbook files but not others may be used to certain features only, such as Filebeat, but not Metricbeat.

 - ![Playbook File](./ansible/filebeat-playbook.yml)